 |2020-2021||Closing the Loop Gateway courses||Outcomes 3 and 4||Outcomes 3 and 4||Communication Critical Thinking|

 |2021-2022||Closing the Loop Gateway courses||Outcomes 4 and 1||Outcomes 4 and 1||Critical Thinking

 |2022-2023||Closing the Loop Gateway courses||Outcomes 1 and 2||Outcomes 1 and 2||Global Awareness & Diversity

 Student learning outcomes (SLOs), quite simply, are the skills and abilities we strive to instill in our students.
 Our SLOs are focused, specific, and measurable.
 In order to make sure our students are learning, we—as a college—must be able to specify and measure what we want our students to learn.
-That’s why outcomes are so important, at every level of the college.
+That’s why assessment outcomes are so important.

 - Since 2015, 97% of students (117/120) in RCTC's Facilities and Service Technology (FAST) program have scored at or higher than the national average on the National Occupational Competency Testing Institute (NOCTI) assessment for buildings, utilities, and maintenance.